oroinc/documentation/crm/user_guide/business_intelligence/business_intelligence_filters.rst

 :ref:`Marketing List <user-guide-marketing-lists>` or a :ref:`Report <user-guide-reports>`.
 In this case, there is a *"Filters"* section.

-It settings are used to automatically select only those records of the entity that meet the filter requirements.
+Its settings are used to automatically select only those records of the entity that meet the filter requirements.

 Filters are always created for records of a specific :term:`entity <Entity>` specified in the general details of the relevant segment, report or marketing list.
 We'll call it a *"filtered entity"*.